knpuniversity/oo/knpu/episode1/the-project.md

 It'll hang there, and that means it's working: we instantly have a web server at the address that's serving from our directory.
-Let's go to the browser an try it out:
+Let's go to the browser and try it out:

     http://localhost:8000

-And voilà!
+Voilà!
 Welcome to OO Battleships of Space!
 This awesome app does one important thing: it lets you fight one ship against another.
-We have 4 ships, each has a "weapon power", which is your offense, "strength", which is your defense and "Jedi Factor", which is used in a randomized way to figure out if the ship "pulls a Luke-Skywalker" and destroys a much bigger ship by identifying a crazy weakness and exploiting it.
+We have 4 ships, each has a "weapon power", which is your offense, "strength", which is your defense and "Jedi Factor".
+This last one randomly causes one ship to go all "Luke-Skywalker" on another and and destroy it instantly.

 Ok, let's put 4 "Jedi Starfighters" against 1 giant "Super Star Destroyer".
 A Super Star Destroyer is a lot more powerful, so it'll probably win.